-Name Key Function Edit [EDIT] Lets you edit programs in the editor.
+Name Кеу Function Edit [EDIT] Lets you edit programs in the editor.
 You can access the Visual Programming System (VPS) from the EDIT tabbed menu.
 Insert [INSERT] Enters text from the input line or the clipboard into the program at the cursor position.
 Alter [ALTER] Replaces the highlighted command or text with text from the input line or the clipboard.
 Image: Command or text with text from the input line or the clipboard.
-Image: Note: [ALTER] does not work for offsets.
-Delete [DELETE] Deletes the item that the cursor is on, or deletes a selected program block.
+Image: Command or text with text from the input line or the clipboard.
+Image: Command or text with text from the input line or the clipboard.
+Image: Command or text with text from the input line or the clipboard.
+Image: Command or text with text from the input line or the clipboard.
+Image: Command or text with text from the input line or the clipboard.
+Image: Command or text with text from the input line or the clipboard.
+Image: Command or text with text from the input line or the clipboard.
+Image: Command or text with text from the input line or the clipboard.
+Image: Command or text with text from the input line or the clipboard.
+Image: Command or text with text from text with text with text from text with text with text from text with text with text from text with text Delete [DELETE] Deletes the item that the cursor is on, or deletes a selected program block.
 Undo [UNDO] Undoes up to the last 40 edit changes, and deselects a highlighted block.
 Image: Note: [UNDO] does not work for deleted highlighted blocks or to recover a deleted program.